 Each pupil has a Form Tutor who, in the Lower School (Foundation to Year 4), is their day-to-day class teacher and the child’s go-to person for any concerns they or parents might have.
 In the Middle and Upper School (Year 5 to Year 8), every child has a Personal Tutor as well as a Form Tutor.
 The Personal Tutor has full pastoral and academic oversight of their small group of 6-8 tutees, with whom they meet every week.
 The vertical Personal Tutor system also enables children to socialise and collaborate with children in different year groups.
 There is additional pastoral support for children from the Head of Lower School (Foundation – Year 4), Head of Middle School Tutors (Year 5 and Year 6), Head of Upper School Tutors (Year 7 and Year 8), Housemasters/Housemistresses and Head of Boarding.

-The pastoral care system in school is managed by our Director of Pastoral Care and Designated Safeguarding Lead, who is a member of the school’s Senior Leadership Team.
+The pastoral care system in school is managed by our Designated Safeguarding Lead, who is a member of the school’s Senior Leadership Team.

 As part of our commitment to pupil welfare, we employ an independent School Counsellor, Mrs Jane Rushton, to whom pupils have direct access when required.
 Counselling in school provides pupils and staff with a safe, confidential space to explore various issues that may be concerning them.
 Mrs Rushton is a former Swanbourne House parent and is a member of the British Association for Counselling and Psychotherapy.
 She is available for one-off or regular appointments on Mondays and Thursdays.